-Research Shows Mice Can Accurately Mimic Human Breast CancerThe Breast Cancer Site
+Research Shows How Accurately Mice Can Mimic Human Breast CancerThe Breast Cancer Site

-Andrechek hopes that his database can become a tool for breast cancer researchers looking to select the right mice mammary samples to test upon.
+Andrechek hopes that his database can become a tool for breast cancer researchers looking to select the right mice mammary samples to perform tests with.

 “There are definitely clear parallels between mice and men in relation to breast cancer, and this study provides legitimacy to using these models so ultimately a cure can be found,” Andrechek said in a statement.

 Hopefully, the results of this study will aid researchers in conducting more accurate and efficient future studies.